COVID-19 Lung Damage

 The pneumonia that COVID-19 causes tends to take hold in both lungs.
 Air sacs in the lungs fill with fluid, limiting their ability to take in oxygen and causing shortness of breath, cough and other symptoms.

-While most people recover from pneumonia without any lasting lung damage, the pneumonia associated with COVID-19 may be severe.
+While most people recover from pneumonia without any lasting lung damage, the pneumonia associated with COVID-19 can be severe.
 Even after the disease has passed, lung injury may result in breathing difficulties that might take months to improve.

 Acute Respiratory Distress Syndrome (ARDS)

 As COVID-19 pneumonia progresses, more of the air sacs become filled with fluid leaking from the tiny blood vessels in the lungs.
 Eventually, shortness of breath sets in, and can lead to acute respiratory distress syndrome (ARDS), a form of lung failure.
 Patients with ARDS are often unable to breath on their own and may require ventilator support to help circulate oxygen in the body.

 Whether it occurs at home or at the hospital, ARDS can be fatal.
 People who survive ARDS and recover from COVID-19 may have lasting pulmonary scarring.